elgatha/DWA/README.md

 You can find documentation about eslint here:<br> [eslint-airbnb](https://www.npmjs.com/package/eslint-config-airbnb) <br>
 and for installing on Atom you can find the documentation here.<br>
 [eslint for Atom](https://atom.io/packages/eslint).

+# Unit Testing
+In order for this to work you MUST HAVE mocha and chai installed using npm globally.<br>
+ONce you have done this you can run a test for each route.<br>

+For the /go/:shortenedURL test the short url of CHfApl<br>
+for this to be accomplished CHfApl needs to be in your database.<br>

+Ready.
+Set.
+GO.<br>
+  1. .get('/go/CHfApl') // This has to be in the database

+If you're lucky the test should come back passed<br>
+If not, try and try again...